 Once the flowers cease blooming and insects are scarce, sometimes as early as mid-July, hummers start preparing for migration again.
-However, the majority of them will leave late August and early September for their southward hummingbird migration.
+That means they look to bulk up again -- feasting on insects and any available nectar, including the nectar provided at hummingbird feeders.
+Once properly refueled, the majority of them will leave late August and early September for their southward hummingbird migration.

-Naturally, we do not know all the specifics of hummingbird migration, but we do enjoy and appreciate the laborious journey these tiny travelers make each year to our backyards!
+Naturally, scientists do not know all the specifics of Ruby-throated Hummingbird migration, or all the specifics of other hummingbirds' migration habits, but we do enjoy and appreciate the laborious journey these tiny travelers make each year to and from our backyards!

 Birdfeeders.com is your leading online source for wild bird feeders, feeder accessories, and bird baths.
 We offer the broadest and deepest set of quality bird feeders to make your wild bird watching experience even more enjoyable!